dougyb83/Lunas-Leopard-Geckos/README.md

 - [Averia Gruesa Libre](https://fonts.google.com/specimen/Averia+Gruesa+Libre) was used for sub headings.
 - [Sarala](https://fonts.google.com/specimen/Sarala) was used for all other secondary text.

 [Montserrat](https://fonts.google.com/specimen/Montserrat) and [Sarala](https://fonts.google.com/specimen/Sarala) were selected as they are both readable and clear fonts which is ideal for main headings and large sections of text.
-[Averia Gruesa Libre](https://fonts.google.com/specimen/Averia+Gruesa+Libre) was choosen for its more stylistic properties to break the text up and give the page more character.
+[Averia Gruesa Libre](https://fonts.google.com/specimen/Averia+Gruesa+Libre) was chosen for its more stylistic properties to break the text up and give the page more character.

 [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.